Xilinx/fpga24_routing_contest/docs/FAQ.md

 ### What software and hardware resources will be supplied towards parallelization?

-As noted in the [Contest Details](https://xilinx.github.io/fpga24_routing_contest/details.html) "Contestants can expect to be evaluated on an AMD multi-core Linux platform with >=32 cores, >=64GB RAM, and no internet connectivity".
+As noted in the [Contest Details](details.html#key-details) "Contestants can expect to be evaluated on an AMD multi-core Linux platform with >=32 cores, >=64GB RAM, and no internet connectivity".
 As mentioned in the previous answer, software enabling a container-like environment will allow contestants to build and configure their setup (including necessary libraries) to meet their own requirements.

 ## Submission Questions

 ### How many submission variants will be permitted from each team?

-For the final submission, only the last submission made before the [final submission deadline](https://xilinx.github.io/fpga24_routing_contest/index.html#important-dates) will be accepted.
+For the final submission, only the last submission made before the [final submission deadline](index.html#important-dates) will be accepted.
 Prior to this, as part of the alpha submission process we intend to work with contestants to ensure that their submission runs as expected on our machine.

+## More Questions?

+Please post questions in our [Discussion](https://github.com/Xilinx/fpga24_routing_contest/discussions) forum.